- Latitude, Longitude

 After an environmental cleanup effort that included the removal of contaminated mud and wood pilings as well as the capping of 58 acres (23 ha) of sediment, the park's beach opened to the public in 2011.

 The park features a walking path along the shoreline, which passes by a play area and a walkable pier before terminating at the park's observation tower.
-The tower overlooks Elliott Bay and downtown Seattle, and also offers a view of port operations at Terminal 5 and Vigor Shipyards.
-Interpretive plaques at the tower provide a summary of activities at the Port of Seattle and an overview of maritime shipping technology
+The tower overlooks Elliott Bay and downtown Seattle and offers a view of port operations at Terminal 5 and Vigor Shipyards.
+Interpretive plaques at the tower provide a summary of activities at the Port of Seattle and an overview of maritime shipping technology.

 - 15 acre park with walking path

 - View of Terminal 5 operations, Seattle Skyline, Mt.
 Rainier